RichardHoa/vanilla-js/README.md

 ## Warning

 - This website is a personal project exploring how to build a single-page application without using a dedicated SPA framework.
 It is deployed to Netlify to demonstrate its functionality.
 Please be aware that this project was not built with web accessibility in mind and is not suitable for a production environment.
-You can view the website at this [link](https://bright-strudel-e71180.netlify.app)

 ## Getting Started